A general approach to posterior contraction in nonparametric inverse problems: Introduction

 \section{Introduction}

 Statistical approaches to inverse problems have been initiated in the 1960's and since then many estimation methods have been developed.
-Inverse problems arise naturally when one observes the object of interets only indirectly.
+Inverse problems arise naturally when one observes the object of interest only indirectly.
 Mathematically speaking, this phenomenon is easily modeled by the introduction of an operator $K$ modifying the object of interest $f$, such that the observation at hand comes from the model

-where $f$ is assumed to belong to a parameter space $\mathcal{F}$.
+where $f$ is assumed to belong to a parameter space $\mathcal{F}$, and $n \to \infty$ reflects the increasing amount of information in the observation.
 In many applications the operator $K$ is assumed to be injective.
 However, in the most interesting cases its inverse is not continuous, thus the parameter of interest $f$ cannot be reconstructed by a simple inversion of the operator.
 Such problems are said to be \emph{ill-posed}.
 Several methods dealing with the discontinuity of the inverse operator have been proposed in the literature.
 The most famous one is to conduct the inference while imposing some regularity constraints on the parameter of interest $f$.
-These so-called regularization methods have been widely studied in the literature both from a theoretical and applied perspective, see \citep{engl1996regularization} for a review.
+These so-called regularization methods have been widely studied in the literature both from a theoretical and applied perspective, see \citep{cavalier2008inverse,engl1996regularization} for reviews.

-Bayesian approach to inverse problems is therefore particularly interesting, as it is well known that putting a prior distribution on the functional parameter yields a natural regularization.
+A Bayesian approach to inverse problems is therefore particularly interesting, as it is well known that putting a prior distribution on the functional parameter yields a natural regularization.
 This property of the Bayesian approach is particularly interesting for model choice, but it has proved also useful in many estimation procedures, as shown in \citep{Rousseau2011overfitted} in the case of overfitted mixtures models, in \citep{castillo2013bayesian} in the case of nonparametric models where regularization is necessary, in \citep{salomond2013concentration} in the semiparametric problem of estimating a monotone density at the boundaries of its support, or in \citep{KVZ11} in the white noise setting.